Coswold/api_challenge/README.md

 * Code accessible in a github repository.
 * Code deployed on a server in the cloud, so that the API may be invoked.
 * A simple, hosted, front-end to invoke the search API

+## Solutions

+#### Security
+By implementing [Flask Limiter](https://flask-limiter.readthedocs.io/en/stable/), requests from the api are limited to 500 per day.
+Do to the simplicity of the app, I am not expecting more requests than that, but limits are easily adjustable.

+#### Scalability
+Along with security, Flask Limiter also helps with scalabilty.
+I am also improving the search algorithm to be more efficient when a higher rate of requests come in and more data is stored.